-Schizostylis plants are hardy perennials that reach about 60 cm in height.
+Schizostylis plants are hardy perennials that reach about 60 cm (24 inches) in height.

-They bloom from the end of summer through autumn with cup shaped flowers of red or pink; these are are carried on spikes.
+They bloom from the end of summer through autumn (they make a great plant to bring color to your Fall garden).
+Plants carry cup shaped flowers of red or pink.
+These are are carried on spikes.

 Schizostylis by Wallygrom.